Malakar76/Java-user-inteface/README.md

 ## Objective :
 The project aims to develop a web application for managing a Linux-based teaching server.
 This application, for each course associated with the server, will enable the import of student and team lists, creation of user accounts with password delivery via email, firewall configuration by students, formation of user groups for teams, establishment of shared and individual work folders for projects, tracking of submissions, archiving of current-year data, and deletion of student accounts.
 ## Installation :
-### Whithout changes :
+### Without changes :
 To run the project just put the Java_Interface_Project.war file into the webapp folder of your tomcat server.
-It will automatically deploy the web application at the web adress ip:tomcatPort/Java_Interface_Project.
+It will automatically deploy the web application at the web address ip:tomcatPort/Java_Interface_Project.
-### Whith changes :
+### With changes :
 If you want to modify the project you can open it as an eclipse project.
 Everything is already set up.
 The project is running with Maven to handle the dependencies.
 ## Dependencies :
 - Prime Faces : 12.0.0